Last night, the neighborhood owls were going crazy

 At midnight we stretch out on the patio stones

-My friend looked around at my house and says, “I can’t tell where your kids’ stuff ends and your stuff begins.”
+My friend looked around my living room and says, “I can’t tell where your kids’ stuff ends and your stuff begins.”
+Which is just how I like it.

-Of all the times we’ve trespassed, never did the locals get so fired up as when they chased us off the properties considered to be haunted.
+Of all the times we’ve trespassed, never did the locals get so fired up as when they chased us off the properties they consider haunted.

 Up late writing, rewriting and unwriting status updates,